Nerajno/begin-to-code/lessons/python/lesson-9/exercises.md

 Its return value depends:

-If they qualify to ride, it should the cost of the ride as a number.
+If they qualify to ride, it should return the cost of the ride as a number.
 If they do not qualify to ride, the function should return `None`.

+Write some extra code to test this function and verify that it works properly.

 ## Calculate Tips